superluminar-io/aws_fundamentals_workshop/docs/labs/lab_3/1_hands_on.md

    - Navigate to the VPC service and check the VPC, subnets, and route tables.
    - Navigate to the EC2 service and check the security groups.

-By following these steps, you will have successfully created and deployed a VPC with subnets, route tables, and configured security groups using AWS CDK.
-This hands-on exercise provides a practical understanding of managing network infrastructure and security settings programmatically.
+By following these steps, you now have a fully functional VPC with public and private subnets and appropriate security groups for EC2 and RDS instances.
+This setup lays the groundwork for further network and security configurations in your AWS environment.

----

-Let me know if you need any further adjustments!